Uber expands privacy settlement with FTC

-Uber is expanding the proposed settlement it made with the Federal Trade Commission last August pertaining to data mishandling, privacy and security complaints that dated back to 2014 and 2015.
+Uber is expanding the proposed settlement it made with the Federal Trade Commission last August pertaining to data mishandling, privacy and security complaints that date back to 2014 and 2015.
 In August, Uber agreed to 20 years of privacy audits.

 That proposed settlement happened prior to Uber’s disclosure of the massive 2016 data breach that affected some 57 million riders and drivers.
 Now, Uber will be subject to “additional requirements,” according to the FTC.